 I see this question posted in site owner forums and groups a LOT.

 An SSL certificate is only one element in the process.
+It certifies the encryption level of the secure connection through the HTTPS port at the host.

 If you use CloudFlare, or another CDN, your site data has two legs in the journey.